ndhu/GoogleAppEngineOAuth/README.md

 # Exploring OAuth2 on GAE
 Explores a _Login with Facebook_ & _Login with Google_ approach for apps that run on Google App Engine or a plain old servlet environment.

-GAE offers a UserService, that does leverage Authentication via Google Accounts but not other Providers.
+GAE offers a UserService, that does leverage authentication via Google Accounts but not other providers.
 This example here uses the open OAuth2 protocol, that is supported by the likes of Facebook, Google, GitHub - no Twitter yet - and provides a way to authenticate users via their Facebook-, Google- etc. account.

-Read [the OAuth Specification](http://oauth.net/) for deeper insights.
+Read [the OAuth specification](http://oauth.net/) for deeper insights.

 ## Flow

 The flow of an oauth2 authentication goes like this:

-+ User clicks the _Login with [PROVIDER]_ Button on your App
++ User clicks the _Login with [PROVIDER]_ button on your app
-+ The App makes an Authorization Request (server side) to the OAuth Provider (e.g. Facebook), passing the client id of your App, a Scope and a redirect url.
++ The app makes an authorization request (server side) to the OAuth provider (e.g. Facebook), passing the client id of your app, a scope and a redirect url.
-    + The client id must be registered at the OAuth Provider and is only known to your App and the provider.
+    + The client id must be registered at the OAuth provider and is only known to your app and the provider.
-    + The Scope indicates what data (services) your App would like to get access to.
+    + The scope indicates what data (services) your app would like to get access to.
 For the login flow, basic user info is sufficient.
     + The redirect url is where the provider will send an authorization code if the user granted access or an error code if access was denied.
-+ If the user is not yet logged in at the OAuth Provider (e.g. Facebook), the provider handles the login
++ If the user is not yet logged in at the OAuth provider (e.g. Facebook), the provider handles the login
 + On behalves of your app, the provider (e.g. Facebook) asks the user to grant required permissions to access user specific data.
 + If granted, the provider sends an authorization code to the redirect url provided by the app
 + The app handles the request and extracts the authorization code.